 - Are having a bone marrow transplant or chemotherapy

 - Have the line for a long time

 - Have a central line in your groin

 What the Hospital Should Do

 The hospital staff will use aseptic technique when a central line is put in your chest or arm.
-Aseptic technique means keeping everything as sterile as possible.
+Aseptic technique means keeping everything as sterile (germ-free) as possible.
 They will:

 - Wash their hands